ismaelpamplona/isma.codes/posts/infrastructure_as_code_guide_to_next_gen_dev_ops.md

 **Configuration Management Tools**

 The first significant leap towards automation came with configuration management tools like Puppet, Chef, and Ansible.
 These tools allowed for the automation of server configuration by defining the desired state of the infrastructure in scripts.
-While this was a major improvement over manual processes, the infrastructure itself—like virtual machines, networks, and storage—was still managed outside of these tools.
+While this was a major improvement over manual processes, the infrastructure itself like virtual machines, networks, and storage—was still managed outside of these tools.

 **Infrastructure as Code**

-IaC takes the principles of configuration management a step further by allowing the entire infrastructure stack—servers, networks, databases, load balancers, etc.—to be defined in code.
+IaC takes the principles of configuration management a step further by allowing the entire infrastructure stack—servers, networks, databases, load balancers, etc.— to be defined in code.
 This evolution has been driven by the rise of cloud computing, where infrastructure is provisioned and managed via APIs.
 IaC tools like Terraform, AWS CloudFormation, and Azure Resource Manager enable teams to define their infrastructure as code, automating the provisioning and management processes from start to finish.

 <pre class="mermaid">
 timeline